myseven/react-native-listView-refresher/README.md

 # react-native-listView-refresher
-A pull down to refresh and pull up to load more list view
+A pull down to refresh and pull up to load more list view.

+**Only for iOS**